david672orford/pub-tools/docs/notes-on-web.md

-# Programming Notes
+# Notes on Web Programming

-These are notes on the libraries, API's and frameworks used in this project.
+There are notes about web standards and frameworks used in this project.

 ## Flask and Friends